PPIUK/ppi-portal-backend/README.md

    Response body:
    ```
-   { "message": "message value" }
+   { "message": message value }
     ```

 4. GET `/auth/verify-email/:token`.
 Verifies the email.
 emailVerified field changes to true.
 Request param: token.
 Possible responses:
     - 400: Token is not provided as param.
 Or, account had been verified previously, ask user to log in.
 Check message.
     - 404: Valid token is not found.
 Token may be expired.
 May offer user to resend verification email by calling POST `/auth/resend-verification`.
     Or, profile for that token is not found.
     - 200: Email verification success.
 Ask user to login.

 5. POST `/auth/login`.
 username value should be autofilled with the university email value received from `/auth/account-lookup.`,